pollyolly/Nativescript-Notes/NS5.1-Nativescript-plugin-firebase-support.md

-# To fix some errors in NS5.1 to support Nativescript plugin firebase
+# To fix  Error : “Execution failed for task ':app:processDebugManifest'.” in NS5.1 to support Nativescript plugin firebase

 Copy the code below in the app.gradle